Toronto Commercial Loan Agreement Litigation Lawyers

 Lending is not restricted to commercial and business entities, but often takes place between people having a family or personal relationship.
 The law of gift and presumptions of advancement sometimes come into play in considering the rights and remedies of those involved in such non-arm’s length transactions.
 Often the informality and lack of independent legal advice affects the rights and remedies of the parties to the transaction.
 Institutional lending for personal loans is often by line of credit (secured or unsecured) or mortgage.

-Because we often act in proceedings in Ontario having an international or cross-border dimension, we are often retained in cross-border disputes and litigation concerning the advance of substantial sums.
+Because some of our lawyers act in proceedings in Ontario having an international or cross-border dimension, Gilbertson Davis LLP has been retained on numerous occasions in cross-border disputes and litigation concerning the advance of substantial sums.
 One of the parties may be located outside Ontario, but the transaction may be been concluded in Ontario.

 Some lending agreements expressly agree the forum for dispute resolution and enforcement and the choice of governing law, while other loan agreements are silent on the choice of forum and law and may become the subject of conflict of laws analysis, jurisdictional challenges or the application of foreign law in local litigation.

 The limitation period for the recognition and enforcement of the loan obligation may be that set out in local or foreign law and we are often consulted to advise clients on that question.